Cyber Security and DW Spectrum

 For instructions on how to set up 2FA, please read the Enabling Two Factor Authentication (2FA) for DW Spectrum IPVMS article.

 DW Spectrum creates logs that can be used to analyze who is accessing the system and monitor past activity within the server.
-These logs offer information that can be used diagnose server issues and to secure the system as what is deemed appropriate.
+These logs offer information that can be used to diagnose server issues and to secure the system as what is deemed appropriate.

 To view the Audit Trail log, open the Main Menu and select “Audit Trail”.